-The global cancer burden is significant, with an estimated 50.5 million people living with cancer, 19.3 million new cases and 10 million deaths in 2020.
-The incidence of cancer is expected to rise to 30.2M million new cases by 2040 due to population aging and growth.
-This burden can be reduced by improved prevention, early detection, availability of cancer screening programs and effective treatment to improve patient outcomes and reduce mortality.
-Early detection of cancer before it has spread (metastasised) can increase the 5-year survival rate up to 89% for ovarian cancer, 99% for breast cancer and 55% for lung cancer.
+The global cancer burden is significant with an estimated 50.6 million people living with cancer, 19.3 million new cases and 10.0 million deaths in 2020.1 The incidence of cancer is expected to rise to 28.4 million new cases by 2040 due to population aging and growth.
+The most common diagnosed cancers worldwide were breast (11.7% of all new cases), lung (11.4%), colorectal (10.0%), prostate (7.3%) and stomach (5.6%) cancers.
+Cancer is a leading cause of premature death with the highest burdens in China, Europe and North America.
+The cancer burden can be reduced by improved prevention, early detection, availability of cancer screening programs and effective treatment to improve patient outcomes and reduce mortality.

 Diagnostics for earlier detection and monitoring could improve treatment options, patient outcomes and survival for this expanding public health crisis.
 INOVIQ is targeting cancer diagnostic market segments currently valued at over US$15 billion globally for some of the world’s most common and deadliest cancers including breast, ovarian and other cancers.